two-first-names/cv/index.md

 - Worked in a rainbow team consisting of engineers, BA, UX Designer, User Researcher and a Delivery Manager.
 - Responsible for features and consulting with product owners on details.
 - Working in an agile team following TDD principles and a user-first approach to service design.
+- Building an accessible and bilingual service, taking the time to ensure all user facing content is localised in Welsh.

 `April 2020 - June 2020`
 __Software Engineer - Skills For Care__